sailscastshq/docs.sailscasts.com/docs/sounding/testing-json-apis.md

 That is why endpoint testing is a first-class part of the framework.

+When a repo separates browser E2E from faster app checks, these trials usually live under `tests/functional/api/`.

 ## `test()` for JSON and endpoint behavior

 Use `test()` for real HTTP behavior: